WYDC

 WYDC (channel 48) is a television station licensed to Corning, New York, United States, serving as the Fox affiliate for the Elmira area.
-It is owned by Coastal Television Broadcasting Company LLC alongside low-power MyNetworkTV affiliate WJKP-LD (channel 39).
+It is owned by Coastal Television Broadcasting Company LLC alongside WJKP-LD (channel 39), an independent station with MyNetworkTV.
 The two stations share studios on East Market Street in Downtown Corning; WYDC's transmitter is located on Higman Hill.

 History

 On June 9, 1988, the Federal Communications Commission (FCC) granted a construction permit to Rural New York Broadcasting, owned by Robert Walker of Albany, to build a new television station in Corning.
 In 1992, Walker moved to Florida and donated the permit to Cornerstone Television, a Christian broadcaster from Pittsburgh.
 Cornerstone never built the station, and instead it was Molly and David Grant, with investors known as Standfast Broadcasting, who put WYDC on the air in 1994 as independent "Big TV".

 Big TV rapidly grew.
 It built translators in Elmira and Bath, became an affiliate of UPN and The WB in 1995, and added Fox in October 1996.

 Vision Communications, headed by William Christian, leased the station with an option to buy in 1997 and moved to shift the station's focus to Fox, eliminating UPN and WB programs.
 The new ownership upgraded the facilities with a $2 million investment.
 The Grants went on to start another station known as Big TV, UPN affiliate WBGT-LP in Rochester, which Vision acquired in 2002.

 Vision Communications filed to sell its broadcast properties to Standard Media in 2019.
 The sale was never consummated.

 In July 2021, Waypoint Media and its related entity, Vision Communications, announced that they would sell nine of their television stations, including WYDC, WJKP-LD, and WECY-LD, to Cumming, Georgia–based Coastal Television for $36.9 million.
 The sale was completed on January 4, 2022.

 The station airs a 10 p.m. weeknight newscast branded as Big Fox News at 10, using Coastal's partly-centralized News Hub from Little Rock, Arkansas.